Verify that your environment meets the system requirements for Azure SQL Managed Instance.

 Azure always has the most recent SQL version.

-You can use the following types of user accounts for data protection.
+The Azure SQL Managed Instance supports the following types of user accounts for data protection:

-• Database user: Database level account that is used to configure minimal permissions for data protection operations.
-This authentication type will require the following minimum permissions:
+Database user: A database-level account used to configure minimal permissions for data protection operations.
+This authentication type requires the following minimum permissions:

 Server-Level Roles